 A second line of research aims at uncovering the roles of linear and inositol polyphosphates in plants.
 We are interested where these phosphate and energy-rich molecules are located within cells, how they are being synthesized/broken down and what’s their cellular function and physiological role.

-Recent publications (group members in bold)
+Selected publications (group members in bold)

 - Hohmann U, Santiago J, Nicolet J, Olsson V, Spiga FM, Hothorn LA, Butenko MA, Hothorn M (2018)